jacksund/simmate/docs/full_guides/workflows/using_existing_workflows.md

     guides.

 !!! note
-    The number of workers will be how many jobs are ran in parallel -- and this is only limited by the number of jobs queued.
-For example, if I submit 500 workflows with `run-cloud` but only start 100 workers, then only 100 workflows will be ran at a time.
+    The number of workers will be how many jobs are run in parallel -- and this is only limited by the number of jobs queued.
+For example, if I submit 500 workflows with `run-cloud` but only start 100 workers, then only 100 workflows will be run at a time.
 Further, if I submit 25 workflows but have 100 workers, then that means 75 of our workflows will be sitting idle without any job to run.